lukso-network/docs/docs/learn/dapp-developer/connect-profile.md

 sidebar_position: 1
 ---

-# Connect to a Universal Profile
+# Connect Your Universal Profile to a Dapp

-To allow your users to connect to your dApp and to have the benefits of Universal Profiles, they need to ✨ [create a profile](https://my.universalprofile.cloud) smart contract and install the 🖥️ [Universal Profile Browser Extension](../../guides/browser-extension/install-browser-extension.md).
+To allow your users to connect to your dApp with their Universal Profile, they need to ✨ [create a Universal Profile](https://my.universalprofile.cloud) and install the 🖥️ [Universal Profile Browser Extension](../../guides/browser-extension/install-browser-extension.md).

-The easiest for your users to create a Universal Profile, is through 👉 [my.universalprofile.cloud](https://my.universalprofile.cloud).
+The easiest way for your users to create a Universal Profile, is through 👉 [my.universalprofile.cloud](https://my.universalprofile.cloud).

 :::note

-Optionally you [can deploy a profile smart contract for your users](../../guides/universal-profile/create-profile.md), but then they will not have the ability to make free transactions through our Transaction Relay Service.
+Optionally you [can deploy a Universal Profile porgrammatically for your users](../../guides/universal-profile/create-profile.md), but then they will not benefit from free transactions through the LUKSO Transaction Relay Service.

 :::